microsoft/vscode-gradle/README.md

 ## Project Discovery

-Gradle projects are identified by the existance of Graddle Wrapper executables at the root of every Gradle project.
+Gradle projects can exist at the root of your project, or nested within a sub-directory.
+A Gradle project is identified by having Gradle Wrapper scripts (`gradlew` or `gradlew.bat`) at the root of a Gradle project.

-A Gradle project can exist at the root of your project or nested within a sub-directory.
-(Nested project discovery is not enabled by default, set `"gradle.nestedProjects": true` to enable it.)
+Nested Gradle project discovery is not enabled by default, set `"gradle.nestedProjects": true` to enable it.

 ## Feature Overview